-Tsunami waves hit US state of Hawaii after Russian quake
+Tsunami waves reach US states of Hawaii, California after Russian quake

 Governor Josh Green warns residents not to ‘put yourself in harm’s way’ and readies for possible rescue operations.

-Tsunami waves have reached Hawaii in the United States following a huge earthquake off Russia’s far east coast.
+Tsunami waves have reached California and Hawaii in the United States following a huge earthquake off Russia’s far east coast.

-The tsunami raised sea levels by 0.9 metres (3ft) at the Haleiwa gauge, a monitoring station on Hawaii’s north shore of Oahu, reported the Pacific Tsunami Warning Center about 8:30pm local time Tuesday, July 29 ( 06:30 GMT on Wednesday, July 30).
+Tsunami waves breached the US mainland west coast at California’s San Francisco at 1:12am (08:12 GMT) Wednesday, according to the National Weather Service for the San Francisco Bay Area.
+The tsunami is also impacting the state’s coastal Arena Cove area and making its way further down the coast, the National Weather Service reported.

 Recommended Storieslist of 3 items